Ash Vs Evil Dead (2015)

 Starring: Bruce Campbell, Dana DeLorenzo, Jill Marie Jones, Lucy Lawless, Ray Santiago

-In a strange turn of events, Evil Dead – that’s the remake and not Sam Raimi’s original The Evil Dead – didn’t get a sequel.
+In a strange turn of events Evil Dead – that’s the remake and not Sam Raimi’s original The Evil Dead – didn’t get a sequel.
 Or at least it hasn’t at the time of writing.
 Which is kind of strange in the world of low budget horror movies that get churned out all the time.
 Not that I’m complaining.
 While bloodthirsty fans of splatter were sure to have been sated, for me it lacked personality and was filled with characters who were so thinly written for the sake of plot convenience that it was laughable at times.
 That’s not to say this is a series about deep and interesting people of course, don’t get me wrong.
 But they were more like puzzle pieces that fit into their designated roles instead of just a fun ensemble.
 Even the original with its nastiest moments had some level of charm.
-Remember kids; toothless, dumbed down action and horror is bad.
+Remember kids: toothless, dumbed down action and horror is bad.
 But X ratings do not make a movie.

 However the real twist was yet to come.
 The odd teaser ending of the 2013 film featured a certain actor with a certain chin without any sort of context, and two years later there was no sign of any cross over with the old and new.
-Or any kind of follow up at all in fact.
-However in 2015 something unexpected happened, and a totally new TV series was announced.
+Or in fact any kind of follow up at all.
+However in 2015 something unexpected happened and a totally new TV series was announced.
 It would involve all the old film makers as well as Bruce Campbell.
 It would be released by Starz so they didn’t have to water it down.
 I’d have to temper my expectations, not being a fan of Oz the Great and Powerful and finding Drag Me to Hell to be fun but lacklustre.
 But it was one hell of a headline, and the convention panels with the whole gang were a lot of fun.
 Things were looking up.
 It would soon be time to read up on those old ritual incantations – what’s the worst that could happen?

 INITIAL THOUGHTS: GROOVY?

-This particular Deadite has been in hibernation since that initial buzz, which meant that the series has passed the exclusive TV airing onto a far more digestible – and binge easy digital format.
+This particular Deadite had been in hibernation since that initial buzz, which meant that the series had passed from the exclusive TV airing onto a far more digestible – and binge easy digital format.
 I’ve never been one to follow shows one episode at a time without knowing how things have worked out in advance, so it helps to have the entire thing ready and waiting.
 What was the word on all of this when it had finished?
 Well it seemed as though things had turned out nice despite a mid season slump with mentions of the dreaded F-word… filler.

-There are a lot of questions that immediately come to mind when realising that a follow up to Army of Darkness is a real thing, that is actually happening.
+There are a lot of questions that immediately come to mind when realising that a follow up to Army of Darkness is a real thing that is actually happening.
 Will there be horror hags and shotguns?
 What about the chainsaw?
 The chainsaw arm?
 Well all this and more are included in the opening chapter alone.
 The first taste includes plenty of dripping blood, severed limbs and goofy slapstick.
-It’s directed by Sam Raimi himself to set the stage, so as you might expect he adds more gags and pratfall than those who follow him.
-But it’s been a while since poor Bruce smashed household objects against his own face, they needed to get it out of their systems.
+It’s directed by Sam Raimi himself to set the stage, so as you might expect he adds more jokes and pratfall gags than those who follow him.
+But it’s been a while since poor Bruce smashed household objects against his own face so they needed to get it out of their systems.
 It’s a real shame that obvious TV level CGI has made it into this modern continuation of events, but at least there are heavy doses of practical effects making things a little smoother.